JustinHoyt/PoshPlus/README.md

 - Run `./install.ps1`
     - for more information on what you can install with the install script, read the section [below](#what-can-i-install-with-the-install-script)
 - Open ConEmu - the new terminal that comes installed
-- In the startup menu screen
+- In the startup menu screen:
     - Set the startup shell to <b>Powershell</b> or <b>Powershell Admin</b>
     - Set the color scheme to Solarized
-- Once ConEmu starts open the settings and find the `Main Console Font` and `Alternative Console Font` settings
+- Once ConEmu starts, open the settings and find the `Main Console Font` and `Alternative Console Font` settings
     - Change both of them to `Meslo LG M for Powerline`
     - This font comes installed with the installation script
     - <b>If you do not change the font, the powerline symbols will render as a question marks</b>